Please ensure Javascript is enabled for purposes of website accessibility Farmers • Adelaide Hills Council Skip to main content

 Resources to help prepare your property and animals.

-Ensure you and your employees know a safe place to go if there is a bushfire.
+Ensure you and your employees know a safer place to go if there is a bushfire.

 Prepare with climate knowledge